powsybl/powsybl.github.io/docs/iidm/model/line.md

 | $$g_2$$ | double | S | yes | - | The second side shunt conductance |
 | $$b_2$$ | double | S | yes | - | The second side shunt susceptance |

+Lines can also have [current limits](currentLimits.md) defined for each end.

 # Model
 Power lines are modelled using a standard $$\pi$$ model with distributed parameters.